After this lecture, students will be able to:

-- Learn about key internet protocols and technologies
+- identify key internet protocols and technologies

 BMC201 - Web Technology